elsewhat/gtav-mod-scene-director/dlc_def/Readme_scenedirector_dlc.txt

 First part - Copy the necessary files
 1. Open OpenIV
-2. Expand mods\update\x64\dlcpacks
+2. Expand or create folder mods\update\x64\dlcpacks
 3. Create new folder scenedirector
-4. Copy dlc.rpf from zip file to this folder
+4. Copy dlc.rpf from distribution zip file to scenedirector folder

 Second part - Add to dlclist.xml
-Then add it to the dlclist.xml so that it's loaded by GTA.
+In order to get loaded by GTA, it must be part of the dlclist.xml file.
 1. In OpenIV, open mods\update\update.rpf
+(if this does not exist in the mods folder, you need to move it to here via standard OpenIV feature)
 2. Navigate to folder common\data
-3. Extract file dlclist.xml to file system
-4. Edit dlclist.xml on file system
+3. Edit dlclist.xml in OpenIV
-5. Add line <Item>dlcpacks:\scenedirector\</Item> after other dlcpacks (and before </Paths>)
+4. Add line <Item>dlcpacks:\scenedirector\</Item> after other dlcpacks (and before </Paths>)
-6. Put OpenIV in Edit mode
-6. Save file and drag into OpenIV to replace dlclist.xml with your changes
+5. Save

-If this works, you should be able to spawn the spotlights using the prop names prop_sd_spot_01 to prop_sd_spot_15.
+The above steps are necessary to spawn the special stage lights using the prop names prop_sd_spot_01 to prop_sd_spot_15.
+If this is not done correctly, adding a new light will fail with the message "Failed to load objects".